Markree Castle: 19th century

-Cecil F. Alexander wrote her famous hymn, All Things Bright and Beautiful, while a guest there in 1848.
+Cecil Frances Alexander wrote her famous hymn All Things Bright and Beautiful while a guest there in 1848.
 The castle, as we see it today, dates from 1802 with exterior changes by the architect Francis Johnston and with some changes made, mainly to the interior, in 1896.

 Weather record

 Ireland's lowest officially recognised air temperature, -19.1 C, was measured at Markree Castle on 16 January 1881.

 20th century

 The soldier and politician Bryan Cooper inherited the castle on the death of his father in 1902 and resided there with his family (except during World War I and when carrying out political duties) from 1903 until his death in 1930.

-After the Second World War the castle was lived in by Bryan and Elizabeth Cooper until he died in 1981.
-His Son Edward Cooper took on the estate IN 1981 but chose to covert the stable yard into a more manageable home and focused on Farming.
-The castle was empty between 1982 and 1992 with the exception of a film called the troubles that was filmed there in 1990.
-Charles Cooper the younger son opened the Castle as a hotel in 1992.
-This was sold to the Corscadden family in 2015 who did extensive renovations the Castle is now a 4 star hotel which has won many awards.
+Following the Second World War, the castle was lived in by Bryan and Elizabeth Cooper until he died in 1981.
+His son, Edward Cooper, took on the estate in 1981 but chose to convert the stable yard into a more manageable home and focused on farming.
+The castle was empty between 1982 and 1992 with the exception of a 1988 television miniseries called Troubles.
+Charles Cooper, the younger son, opened the castle as a hotel in 1992.
+It was sold to the Corscadden family in 2015, who did extensive renovations.

 The castle's restoration was featured in a television documentary, and the renewed facilities featured a hotel and restaurant.